 LOUISE FAIRSAVE: Understanding share capital

-ONE OF THE BEST WAYS to invest wisely is to invest in the stock market.
-The financial success stories that report on the investor buying the right stock at the right time and gaining a significant return on the investment are engaging.
-Before you invest, though, let us discuss share ownership.
+Maybe you have always wanted to try investing in the stock market.
+The financial success stories that report on the investor buying the right stock at the right time and gaining a significant return on the investment are attractive.
+Before you invest, let us discuss share ownership.

-The limited liability form of business raises part or all the funds to set up and operate the business through issuing of shares.
+The limited liability form of business raises part or all the funds to set up and operate the business through the issue of shares.
 A share in the company may be sold for a fixed sum when issued by the company to the shareholder.

-This fixed sum can be any amount, usually somewhere from $1 to $10 per share.
+This fixed sum can be any amount, usually somewhere between $1 and $10 per share.
 As a shareholder, you can offer the shares you bought for sale.
-If they are shares held in a public company, they can be offered for sale to any member of the public through a broker.
+For a public company, the shares can be offered for sale to any member of the public through a broker.

 For a private company, you can offer your shares to other existing shareholders.
 You may also offer your shares to a new investor as long as no other existing shareholder or the company does not make you a better offer.

 A share in a company represents a unit of ownership in the business.
 Shares may come in various classes.
 For example, they may be Class A or Class B shares.
-Typically, the class of the share defines the differing rights, usually voting rights, of the shareholders.
+Typically, the class of the share defines the differing voting rights of the shareholders.

 Shares in a public listed company may be bought through a stockbroker.
-For shares being issued by the company for the first time, they may be bought through the agents declared in the prospectus for the initial public offering, IPO.
+For shares being issued by the company for the first time, these shares may be bought through the agents declared in the prospectus.
 For an unlisted public company or for a private company, you can advise the corporate secretary of the company of your interest in purchasing shares that may become available.

-In the case of new shares, the sale proceeds go to the company to finance its start-up or ongoing operations.
-The proceeds of shares traded by a shareholder goes to that shareholder selling the shares.
+In the case of new shares the sale proceeds go to the company to finance its ongoing operation.
+The proceeds of shares traded by a shareholder go to that shareholder selling the shares.

-• Louise Fairsave is a personal financial management adviser, providing practical advice on money and estate matters.
+• Louise Fairsave is a personal financial management advisor, providing practical advice on money and estate matters.
 Her advice is general in nature; readers should seek advice about their specific circumstances.
-Email [email protected]